A Numerical Verification Framework for Differential Privacy in Estimation: Abstract

 \section{Abstract}

-This work proposes a numerical method to verify differential privacy in estimation with performance guarantees.
-To achieve differential privacy, a mechanism (estimation) is turned into a stochastic mapping; which makes it hard to distinguish outputs produced by close inputs.
-While obtaining theoretical conditions that guarantee privacy may be possible, verifying these in practice can be hard.
-To address this problem, we propose a data-driven, test framework for continuous-range mechanisms that i) finds a highly-likely, compact event set, as well as a partition of this event, and ii) evaluates differential privacy wrt this partition.
-This results into a type of approximate differential privacy with high confidence, which we are able to quantify precisely.
+This work proposes an algorithmic method to verify differential privacy for estimation mechanisms with performance guarantees.
+Differential privacy makes it hard to distinguish outputs of a mechanism produced by adjacent inputs.
+While obtaining theoretical conditions that guarantee differential privacy may be possible, evaluating these conditions in practice can be hard.
+This is especially true for estimation mechanisms that take values in continuous spaces, as this requires checking for an infinite set of inequalities.
+Instead, our verification approach consists of testing the differential privacy condition for a suitably chosen finite collection of events at the expense of some information loss.
+More precisely, our data-driven, test framework for continuous range mechanisms first finds a highly-likely, compact event set, as well as a partition of this event, and then evaluates differential privacy wrt this partition.
+This results into a type of differential privacy with high confidence, which we are able to quantify precisely.
 This approach is then used to evaluate the differential-privacy properties of the recently proposed $W_2$ Moving Horizon Estimator.
 We confirm its properties, while comparing its performance with alternative approaches in simulation.